 In Yoga, Samadhi is the pinnacle of the steps of yoga.
 In the state of Samadhi, one is free of the limitations of the terrestrial bonds and can commune directly with the spiritual archetypes.
 Hinduism mentions many types of Samadhi: Jada Samadhi, Chaitanya Samadhi, Asamprajnata Samadhi, Nirvikalpa Samadhi, etc.

-In the Buddhist sutras andthe term Samadhi has a much broader application whose precise interpretation depends upon which school and teaching is using it.
+In the Buddhist sutras and tantras the term Samadhi has a much broader application whose precise interpretation depends upon which school and teaching is using it.
 Samadhi is particularly significant in the Three Trainings:

-Samadhi is state offree the painful conditioning of the mind (the “I,” desire, pride, envy, etc) and therefore the perceives reality objectively.
+Samadhi is state of consciousness free the painful conditioning of the mind (the “I,” desire, pride, envy, etc) and therefore the consciousness perceives reality objectively.
 Therefore, this is the only point of view that can see and understand the causes of suffering objectively, impartially, without confusion or obscuration.

 "When the mind is quiet and in silence — not only in the intellectual level, but in all and each one of the forty-nine subconscious departments — then the Newness emerges.
-The Essence, the Magic of the Runes, is unbottled, and the awakening of the soul, that is to say, the ecstasy, the samadhi, the satori of the saints occurs." — Samael Aun Weor, Magic of the Runes
+The Essence, the consciousness, is unbottled, and the awakening of the soul, that is to say, the ecstasy, the samadhi, the satori of the saints occurs." — Samael Aun Weor, Magic of the Runes

 “1.
 The Gnostic must first attain the ability to stop the course of his thoughts, the capacity to not think.
 Indeed, only the one who achieves that capacity will hear the Voice of the Silence.